 How Did Tech Become So Male-Dominated?

-As the world (or possibly only the U.S.A) is waking up to the trials of women in a male-dominated workplace, and the disgusting abuse that many of us have had to endure just to keep a job, I thought this video from The Atlantic channel on Vimeo might be timely, or at least encouraging.
+As the world (or possibly mostly the U.S.A) is waking up to the trials of women in a male-dominated workplace, and the disgusting abuse that many women have had to endure just to keep a job (yes, I’m speaking from experience!), I thought this video from The Atlantic channel on Vimeo might be timely, or at least encouraging.